apache/spark/docs/ml-classification-regression.md

   \sum\limits^n_{i=1} \sum\limits^n_{j=i+1} \langle v_i, v_j \rangle x_i x_j
 $$

-First two terms denote intercept and linear term (as same as linear regression), and last term denotes pairwise interactions term. $$v_i$$ describes the i-th variable with k factors.
+The first two terms denote intercept and linear term (same as in linear regression), and the last term denotes pairwise interactions term. $$v_i$$ describes the i-th variable with k factors.

-FM can be used directly as the regression and optimization criterion is mean square error.
-FM also can be used as the binary classification through wrap sigmoid function, the optimization criterion is logit loss.
+FM can be used for regression and optimization criterion is mean square error.
+FM also can be used for binary classification through sigmoid function.
+The optimization criterion is logistic loss.

 The pairwise interactions can be reformulated: